NWNMCOG

 Here's a peek of upcoming meetings and events.
 If you would like to add an event, please email [email protected].

-COG/RWPD is coordinating with the New Mexico Environment Department's Sustainable Water Infrastructure Group and the UNM's Southwest Environmental Finance Center (SWEFC) to organize and facilitate the next in-person training for small water systems and local and tribal governments.
+COG/RWPD is coordinating with key partners with the New Mexico Environment Department, the (University of New Mexico) Southwest Environmental Finance Center (SWEFC) and Rural Communities Assistance Corporation (RCAC) to provide training opportunities for small water systems and local and tribal entities.

 STATE REGULATORY COMPLIANCE REQUIREMENTS